webtoknow/fx-trading-app/Week_06/Exercise/README.md

 We can notice here:

-- a widget can be deleting by pressing the close icon from top-right corner of it
+- a widget can be deleted by pressing the close icon from top-right corner of it
 - there are 2 types of widgets:
-  - one which allows adding a new currency pair to allow the user to follow SELL and BUY rates.
+  - one which allows adding a new currency pair to let the user follow SELL and BUY rates.
 This contains 2 dropdowns where *Primary* and *Secondary* currencies can be selected - the ones obtained by calling the backend through *getCurrencies()* method from *trade.service.ts*
   - one which allows saving a transaction.
 For this, the user have to enter the amount he wants to trade, the tenor (*SP* - now, *1M* - in a month or *3M* - in three months) and then press on the button which describes the action he want to do: *Sell* or *Buy*

 - **widget.component.css**: